DanielEWeeks/Daniel_E_Weeks/NOTES.md

    _data/awards.yml
 ```

+**Important:** When editing the *.yml files, make sure the keywords start in column 3.
+This software system fails with a cryptic error message if the keywords are not indented properly.

 Note that the *.yml and *.md files are text files that can be edited online in the GitHub.com website.
 The image files can be also added into the appropriate folder in the online interface.

 To add my cv, I made a 'cv' folder, and then copied a PDF of my CV into that folder.
 I then edited the 'cv' line in _data/pi.yml as needed.